biplavpoudel/MongoDB-Atlas-Administration/README.md

 ```

 #### 2. Retrieve Process Metric
-In https://cloud.mongodb.com, we can head over to `Cluster Metrics` and look at the status of primary cluster node,`atlas-qrz16v-shard-00-00.5azcnau.mongodb.net:27017`, for our project `Practice0`, as:
+In Atlas UI, https://cloud.mongodb.com, we can head over to `Cluster Metrics` and look at the status of primary cluster node,`atlas-qrz16v-shard-00-00.5azcnau.mongodb.net:27017`, for our project `Practice0`, as:

 ![primary metrics](images/metricsPrimary.png)